PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docshtml/_sources/workbook.rst.txt

 I use these cloud top altitudes as a function of latitude to extract the atmospheric temperatures from the VeRa temperature profiles. in the latitude bin the VeRa data has been recorded.

-I can now re-build the :file:`VMCSelectedImages_CloudTopAltitudes.dat` table that I created in :ref:`Step01 <VMCStep01>`, where I was using a fixed cloud top altitude of 70km, using these cloud top altitudes as a function of latitude.
+I can now re-build the :file:`VMCSelectedImages.dat` table that I created in :ref:`Step01 <VMCStep01>`, where I was using a fixed cloud top altitude of 70km, using these cloud top altitudes as a function of latitude.
 I put together the script :file:`VMCImagesEvaluate_CloudTopAltitudes.py` to perform this task.
 I take the latitudes to be those of the VeRa soundings at 70km altitude.
 The corresponding VMC latitude-longitude box central latitudes are very similar.
 In addition, to that with a 10˚-latitude binning (bins are 10˚ wide and centred at -85˚, -75˚, etc.) in :file:`Marcq_2020_Figure14.dat`, choosing either the VeRa latitude at 70km (or even 60km or 80km altitude) or the VMC latitude results in the same choice of altitude level.
 I extract the VeRa temperatures at these levels and place them in the adapted :file:`VMCSelectedImages_CloudTopAltitudes.dat` table.